Wednesday of the fifteenth Week in Ordinary Time

 My actions will answer that question for me.

 Conversation with Christ:

 grant me the grace to possess the wisdom and knowledge that come from union with you while

+maintaining the childlike dispositions that you ask.
 Help me to depend on you as a loving child.

 Mother Most Pure, make my heart only for Jesus.